 It is the responsibility of the Resident to ensure that the use of a FDO does not result in a failure to meet the requirements of a Residency Program.
 The scheduling of FDO’s will be as agreed by the Resident and the Program Director.

 If a Resident is on leave or takes a vacation within a block, those days are subtracted from the 1:4 (in-house) and 1:3 (out-of-house) maximum on-call shifts.
-Your program is not allowed to schedule you more frequently if you are leaving the workplace for any amount of time.
+Your program is not allowed to schedule you more frequently if you are away from the workplace for any amount of time.

 20.01 On-Call/Call-Back and On-Site/On-Call